Find Affordable College Courses

 Our analysis found University of Missouri - Columbia to be the best value school for communication and journalism students who want to pursue a degree in Missouri.
 Mizzou is a fairly large public school located in the medium-sized city of Columbia.

-In-state tuition fees for undergraduate students at Mizzou are $11,475 per year.
+The average tuition and fees for an in-state undergraduate at Mizzou are $11,475 a year.
 Communication & Journalism majors at Mizzou take out an average of $21,271 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $479.

-Mizzou not only placed well in our value ranking, but it is also #2 on our Best Communication & Journalism Schools in Missouri list.
+Mizzou also took the #2 spot in our Best Communication & Journalism Schools in Missouri rankings.

 Read full report on Communication & Journalism at University of Missouri - Columbia